gleitz/howdoi/extension/README.md

 #5 Choose an option

-#6 The answer will be displaye in the code editor along with the question and link.
+#6 The answer will be display in the code editor along with the question and link.

 ## Requirements